getnamo/GlobalEventSystem-Unreal/README.md

 # global-event-system-ue4
 A loosely coupled internal global event system (GES) plugin for the Unreal Engine.
 Aims to solve cross-map and cross-blueprint communication for reliable and inferable event flow.

+Because the events are emitted to a dynamic map of listeners you can loosely link parts of your project without needing to redo boilerplate when you change parts of the code, dynamically change environments, or load a different submap.
+Fire something away, and if something is interested in that information, they can do something with it; optional.

 Questions?
 See https://github.com/getnamo/global-event-system-ue4/issues

 ## Quick Install & Setup ##